Remote work statistics you need to know (2026)

 How does remote work prevalence vary by industry?

-Tech, finance, and professional services industries have the highest rates of remote work, while industries like retail, hospitality, and manufacturing have significantly lower rates due to the nature of the work.
+Tech, finance, and professional services industries have the highest rates of remote work, with technology leading at 67% of employees working primarily from home.
+Industries like retail, hospitality, and manufacturing have significantly lower rates due to the nature of the work.

 Source: McKinsey & Company